Events for February 2020

-For more information, contact the Norma Johnson Center (NJC) office located with Tuscarawas Soil & Water Conservation District at 330-339-7976
+For more information, contact Norma Johnson Center (NJC) office located with Tuscarawas Soil & Water Conservation District at 330-339-7976 Upcoming event:

-Oaks Program: (Go to their website to see what else is coming up).
-Also, find out about TWC Clubs!
-You may view their full schedule at their website.
-There are so many interesting and informative classes up and coming, so please be sure to check out their online calendar of events for complete program descriptions and a full listing of upcoming programs, events and Club meeting dates and times at twc@wilderness center.org or wildernesscenter.org.
-Register in advance by calling 330.359.5235.
+There are so many interesting and informative classes up and coming, so please be sure to check out their online calendar of events for complete program descriptions and a full listing of upcoming programs, events and Club meeting dates and times.
 Volunteers are needed!
 They try to make any weather cancellation decision at least 2 hours before the program starts.
 Call if in doubt.
-Unless otherwise indicated, all TWC programs are free for members, with a donation requested from non-members.
+Unless otherwise indicated, all The Wilderness Center programs are free for members, with a donation requested from non-members.
 They hope you are able to get out and connect with nature!

 Ongoing Save the Coshocton Planetarium